- Lake Mead has a maximum depth of more than 532 feet.

 Lake Mead sports a surface area of 247 square miles, and its magnificent shoreline measures 759 miles.
 This lake extends more than 110 miles upstream from Hoover Dam to the head of the Grand Canyon.
 It supports diverse recreational activities like fishing, boating, camping, and swimming, but how deep is Lake Mead?

-What is the Depth and Maximum Capacity of Lake Mead?
+What Is The Depth And Maximum Capacity Of Lake Mead?

+How big is Lake Mead?
 Lake Mead has a maximum depth of more than 532 feet.
 This massive reservoir is the largest in the U.S., having a capacity of 28,945,000 acre-feet.
 The reservoir was part of the original construction of the Hoover Dam on the Colorado River between Nevada and Arizona.
 So, when dam construction was over in 1936, Lake Mead began to fill soon after.

 Since its creation, Lake Mead has been an important water source for the Southwest.
 The reservoir stores water released from Hoover Dam and distributes it to municipal and agricultural users in Arizona, California, and Nevada.
 In addition, Lake Mead helps regulate the flow of the Colorado River and supports several endangered species.

-Which Rivers and Tributaries Feed Lake Mead?
+Which Rivers And Tributaries Feed Lake Mead?

 The Colorado River feeds Lake Mead together with three smaller tributaries: the Virgin River, the Muddy River, and the Paria River.
 And the Colorado River is one of North America’s longest rivers, starting its 1,450-mile journey in the Rocky Mountains and ending in the Gulf of California.
 Moreover, the Virgin River is the longest of Lake Mead’s tributaries, running 225 miles from Utah to Nevada.
 Besides, the Muddy and Paria rivers are about 100 miles long.

-For What is Lake Mead’s Water Used?
+What Is Lake Mead’s Water Used For?

 Lake Mead’s water is a vital resource for the Southwest.
 About 75% of the water goes to irrigation for agriculture, supplying around 60% of the food for the nation.
 Nearly 40% of Arizona‘s water supply comes from Lake Mead.
 The water also helps to power several hydroelectric dams that produce a portion of the Southwest’s electricity.

-Is Lake Mead in Danger of Drying Up?
+Is Lake Mead In Danger Of Drying Up?